Loginistaken/ASCI-Wiz-Dimensional-Chip-250-miner-gas-energy-recyle/zz RQC-Chip-ASIC-II.md

-🌸 Chip-RQC-ASIC-II — The Future of Crystal Computing
-A Photonic-Mineral Revolution in ASIC Design
+🌸 Chip-250-RQC ASIC II — The Future of Crystal Computing A Photonic-Mineral Revolution in ASIC Design

 Built from Earth.
 Tuned by Light.
 Powered by Thought.

-🔮 What is RQC-ASIC-II?
+🔮 What is 250-RQC ASIC II ?
 The Chip RQC-ASIC-II (Rose Quartz Crystal Application-Specific Integrated Circuit) it is a crystal-infused AI-adaptive ASIC, forged from natural gemstone materials and designed for high-performance cryptocurrency mining, AI logic processing, and low-power decentralized infrastructure.